NRB Overnight Trips August 21-23 (optional)

 ph

-You should go on this intro-level trip if you like adventure, you’re not afraid of getting dirty, and you want to meet other first-year students who are new to backpacking.
-Camping in tents or lean-tos around Pharaoh Lake in the Adirondacks, be prepared to hike in all your supplies and use a privy (no modern bathroom facilities).
-This trip is a fantastic way to hike some of the coolest (relatively easy) mountains in the area, see some gorgeous views, and embrace the freedom of being completely self-reliant.
-During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as setting up tents, lighting a fire, preparing group meals, and taking proper care of outdoor equipment.
+You should go on this intro-level backpacking trip if you like adventure, you’re not afraid of getting dirty, and you want to meet other first-year students who love the outdoors!
+This trip is a fantastic way to hike some of the coolest mountains in the area, take in gorgeous views, and embrace the freedom of being completely self-reliant.
+During this adventure, you’ll become an integral part of a team, working collaboratively on outdoor skills such as backcountry navigation, preparing group meals, and taking proper care of outdoor equipment.
+You will be camping in tents or lean-tos, so be prepared to hike in all your supplies and use a privy (no modern bathroom facilities).

 Capacity = 8 students

-Little Tupper Lake Canoeing w/ RPI Outdoor Programs
+Crane Pond Backpacking w/ RPI Outdoor Programs (18+)

 Capacity = 8 students